sddevelopment-be/penguin-pragmatic-patterns/docs/2_Productivity/Practices/HOME.md

 ### Personal testimonials / opinions

 #### Stijn's developer logs

+Working on enterprise projects tends to be a continuous struggle against interruptions, pivots, and moving targets.
+In order to stay on track, it helps to keep track of your actions and thoughts.
+The best way I have found so far is to keep track of my actions on different projects by including short developer logs inside the code repositories.
+This allows me to come back to a project that has been on ice for a while with relatively low friction.
+In addition to this, I try and keep a day-to-day running count of what happened during any given day.
+This is done in a separate log, which I try to write at the end of the day.

 > [!TIP]
 > One of my favorite ways of note-taking while working on a software project is to add a _`dev_notes`_ directory to my codebase.